sveltejs/language-tools/packages/svelte-vscode/README.md

 This is useful when you depend on native modules such as node-sass as without this they will run in the context of vscode, meaning v8 version mismatch is likely.

+##### `svelte.language-server.port`

+At which port to spawn the language server.
+Can be used for attaching to the process for debugging / profiling.
+If you experience crashes due to "port already in use", try setting the port.
+-1 = default port is used.

 ##### `svelte.plugin.typescript.enable`

 Enable the TypeScript plugin. _Default_: `true`